Last updated: 2026-June-11

 7.1 Demo App

 Download the demo app and unzip the archive into a directory of your choice.
-A JDK 11+ is needed for the execution of the app.
+Starting with Version 1.4.0 you will need a JDK 17+ for the execution of the app.
 I am using the Git Bash for this manual but the default command line interpreter of Windows (cmd) works as well.
 Of course you can use the GNU Bash on Linux systems too.
-I have tested the distribution with the Git Bash (2.45.2) on Windows 11, with Windows Cmd on Windows 11 and with the GNU Bash on Ubuntu 24.04.6 LTS (Noble Numbat) by randomly using a JDK 11, JDK 17, JDK 21 or JDK 22.
+I have tested the distribution with the Git Bash (2.54.0) on Windows 11, with Windows Cmd on Windows 11 and with the GNU Bash on Ubuntu 24.04.4 LTS (Noble Numbat) by randomly using a JDK 17, JDK 21 or JDK 25.
 I'm using the latest Azul Zulu Builds of OpenJDK for the LTS releases.

 Refer to the table below for the selection of a suitable launch script depending on the environment: